opensearch-project/opensearch-cli/docs/guide/usage.md

 ## Getting help

-You can get help with any command when using the ODFE Command Line Interface.
+You can get help with any command when using the OpenSearch Command Line Interface.
 To do so, simply type `--help` or `help` at the end of a command name.

-For example, the following command displays help for the general odfe-cli options and the available top-level commands.
+For example, the following command displays help for the general opensearch-cli options and the available top-level commands.

 ```
-$ odfe-cli help
+$ opensearch-cli help

-odfe-cli is a unified command line interface for managing ODFE clusters
+opensearch-cli is a unified command line interface for managing OpenSearch clusters

 Usage:
-  odfe-cli [command]
+  opensearch-cli [command]

 Available Commands:
   ad          Manage the Anomaly Detection plugin
   completion  Generate completion script for your shell
-  curl        Manage Elasticsearch core features
+  curl        Manage OpenSearch core features
   help        Help about any command
   knn         Manage the k-NN plugin
-  profile     Manage a collection of settings and credentials that you can apply to an odfe-cli command
+  profile     Manage a collection of settings and credentials that you can apply to an opensearch-cli command

 Flags:
-  -c, --config string    Configuration file for odfe-cli, default is /Users//.odfe-cli/config.yaml
+  -c, --config string    Configuration file for opensearch-cli, default is /Users//.opensearch-cli/config.yaml
-  -h, --help             Help for odfe-cli
+  -h, --help             Help for opensearch-cli
   -p, --profile string   Use a specific profile from your configuration file
-  -v, --version          Version for odfe-cli
+  -v, --version          Version for opensearch-cli

-Use "odfe-cli [command] --help" for more information about a command.
+Use "opensearch-cli [command] --help" for more information about a command.

 ```

 For example, the following command displays Anomaly Detection plugin specific commands.

 ```
-$ odfe-cli ad help
+$ opensearch-cli ad help

 Use the Anomaly Detection commands to create, configure, and manage detectors.

 Usage:
-  odfe-cli ad [command]
+  opensearch-cli ad [command]

 Available Commands:
   create      Create detectors based on JSON files